slserpent/bl-sdk.github.io/faq.md

         return True
 ```

-If you do not return True the function you hooked into will not continue executing as normal, which is sometimes desired, but if you do not want that remember to return True.
-If I forget return True in this case, I spawn in a weird place, don’t have any money, eridium, or anything in my inventory, among other things, because we diverted the logic ordinarily handling all that.
+If you return True the function you hooked into will not continue executing as normal, which is sometimes desired, but if you do not want that remember to return True.
+If I forget return True in this case, I spawn in a weird place, don't have any money, eridium, or anything in my inventory, among other things, because we diverted the logic ordinarily handling all that.

 ## How to know what game objects to modify?
-* Look through decompiled UPKs, as explained in [the Writing SDK Mods section on the main page]({{ site.baseurl }}{% link index.md %}#writing-sdk-mods)
+* Look through decompiled UPKs, as explained in [Writing SDK Mods]({{ site.baseurl }}{% link index.md %}#writing-sdk-mods) section
-* Look through objects in BLCM Object Explorer, and other tools described in [BLCM wiki](https://github.com/BLCM/BLCMods/wiki)
+* Look through objects in BLCMM Object Explorer, and other tools described in the [BLCMods Wiki](https://github.com/BLCM/BLCMods/wiki)
-* Look at the source of [existing PythonSDK mods]({{ site.baseurl }}{% link mods.md %})
+* Look at the source of existing [PythonSDK Mods]({{ site.baseurl }}{% link mods.md %})
 * Even source of text mods can help, as they can tell you what objects you can modify.

-You can discuss what you’re trying to do on the [Discord](https://discord.gg/VJXtHvh), and maybe people will chime in to help.
+You can discuss what you're trying to do on the [Discord](https://discord.gg/VJXtHvh), and people will probably chime in to help you out!

 ## How to publish my mod?
-Upload your mod(s) to a public repository, then to add it to this site follow the steps on [the Adding to the Database section on the main page]({{ site.baseurl }}{% link index.md %}#adding-to-the-database).
+Upload your mod(s) to a public repository, then to add it to this site follow the steps on [Adding to the Database]({{ site.baseurl }}{% link index.md %}#adding-to-the-database) in the main page.

 Note that you should not commit `settings.json` file nor `__pycache__`, as they are automatically generated.